Started on July 5 2017, last modified October 14 2017

 In 1946, The license was transferred from Thomas Michael Clarke to Harry John Pill.

-Tattersall’s remained standing until the 1960’s when it made way for a Caltex Service Station, the remains of the service station can be partly seen in present building.
+Tattersall’s remained standing until the 1960’s when it made way for a Caltex Service Station, the stables however still stand though modified to suit current use.

 Wanderer Inn (mentioned as Whipple’s Hotel in papers)